shaggyze/uotiara/README.md

 91. Aahz's Simplified Festia
 92. Fl0rn's Tech Duinn Fog Removal
 93. Japari Bus Sound Removal
-94. Xeme's Music Buff Status List
+94. Xeme's Music Buff Status List (removed)
-95. poidoe's Phantasmal Sight Color
+95. Xiao Ai, RandKao & poidoe's Phantasmal Sight Color
 96. regomne's mabi-pack2
 97. Rii's Lib-Loader
 98. hodgepodge's Bandit Spotter 3
 99. poidoe's Shadow Mission Boards
+100. Pot and extraterrestrial's Feth Indicator
+101. Phy's Character Condition FX/Enhancements

 >>To restore things, find the corresponding files in the data folder (or whatever directory you use) and delete/remove/replace to modify them to fit your preferences, delete uotiara_00001.it in the package folder or use the installer/uninstaller.